Thinking about your next adventure to Malacca? Here are five travel options for you based on your travel needs!

 Image Credits: KTM

-The most affordable option is to go the train route which can be a bit of a hassle but totally your best option if adventure is what you’re looking for.
+The most affordable option is to go the train route, which can be a bit of a hassle, but totally your best option if adventure is what you’re looking for.
 The trains between JB and Gemas can take about four hours or more, while the local bus that runs between the station to Malacca takes about three hours.
 So be sure to be prepared for your journey and plan for stops along the way!

 Route: Woodlands Train Station – Johor Bahru Sentral – Gemas (via KTM) – Malacca (via bus or taxi)